This post may contain affiliate links

 What are the Cons of True Bypass Pedals?

 Furthermore, another issue with true bypass pedals came with the rise of delay and reverb pedals.
-Since switching the pedal off completely removes the pedal from you signal chain – it completely removes your decaying reverb or delay trails.
-Which can put quite the damper on your washed out, shoegaze-esque vibes.
+Since switching the pedal off completely removes the pedal from your signal chain – it completely removes your decaying reverb or delay trails.
+Which can put quite the damper on your washed-out, shoegaze-esque vibes.

 In comes buffered bypass pedals.